SISDevelop/SwarmPackagePy/README.md

 - **get_agents()**: returns a history of all agents of the algorithm
 - **get_Gbest()**: returns the best position of algorithm<br>
 <br>If an algorithm accepts some additional arguments or methods they will be described in its "Arguments" or "Methods" section.

+For all questions and suggestions contact us at swarm.team.dev@gmail.com.
+For more info you could also write to:<br>
+* team leads - vllitskevich@gmail.com, polly.bartoshevic@gmail.com,
+* programmers - alexeymaleyko@gmail.com, .

 ## Table of contents
 * [Installation](#installation)<br>
 * [Bacterial Foraging Optimization](#bacterial-foraging-optimization)<br>